nimshav/Open-Source-Humanities/README.md

 5. Open the repository with editor
 6. Edit

+---

+### Features
+1. Providing an easily accessible list of posts from philosophical Twitter (in production).
+2. Developing search and analytical tools with regard to that list (optional).
+3. Developing a portal for community venues such as blogs and websites (optional).
+4. Developing "Tweet Articles" by evenveloping specific tweets with new interpretations and narrations (optional).
+5. Providing a venue for online courses, worshops and webinars (optional).
+6. Providing a venuew for community members' specialized services such as editing, guiding reserach, etc (optional).

+---

 ### Licence
 - For the code: GNU GPL.
 - For the content: CC BY-NC-SA 4.0 (ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL).

+---

 ### Contact
 Write me directly to: nimshav@icloud.com.